mdsimon2/RPi-CamillaDSP/README.md

 wget https://raw.githubusercontent.com/mdsimon2/RPi-CamillaDSP/main/flirc.py -P ~/
 ```

-Enable USB-C port for use, this is needed to run the IR receiver from the USB-C port, this is needed if using .
-If you have the FLIRC plugged in to a USB-A port this is not needed.
+Enable USB-C port for use, this is needed to run the IR receiver from the USB-C port as is implemented in the [Modushop Case](https://github.com/mdsimon2/RPi-CamillaDSP#modushop-case) design in this tutorial .
+If the FLIRC is plugged in to a USB-A port this is not needed.

+Open config.txt in nano.

 ```
 sudo nano /boot/firmware/config.txt